Suzuki T500: History

 There was a generally held view in the 1960s that an air cooled two stroke larger than 350cc was impractical to build as it would overheat, would be unmanageable to ride due to its narrow power band and use too much fuel.
 Building on the success of the T20, Suzuki built a 500 that dispelled this theory.
 The original model, the T500/Five, was advertised as the sports cycle that couldn't be made.

 The T500/Five, which was introduced in 1968, suffered handling problems.
-An updated Mk II version was soon launched, which had the swinging arm extended to improve the handling.
+An updated Mk II version was soon launched, which had the swingarm extended to improve handling.
 To differentiate the revised version from the original, the model was renamed the Cobra which was objected to by Ford/Shelby who manufactured the Shelby Cobra.
 A name change to Charger was objected to by Dodge, who were making a car called the Charger.
 The name was again changed to Titan.
 In the UK motorcycle dealer and accessory manufacturers, Reads of Leytonstone, had the trademark Titan for their cafe racer body kits, so the Suzuki was known in the UK simply as the T500.

 In 1969 the bike was restyled and the carbs reduced to 32mm from 34mm which gave better fuel economy.
 The barrels had revised porting and now had 11 fins instead of the previous 10 and new pistons were fitted.
 After some machines suffered piston failures, stronger pistons as used on the GT 750 were fitted.

 A MK III was introduced in 1971 which had a revised tank with a luggage rack mounted on it.
 There were also gearbox updates and the swinging arm was again lengthened bringing the wheelbase up to 59 in.

 Some failures of fourth and fifth gears had occurred.
 To overcome this gearbox oil capacity was increased in 1973 on the T500K model.
 The engine's bottom end was also strengthened in 1973.